scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

-:math:`\frac{i}{2}`, a dipole moment term (:math:`\mu_{10|21}`), an electric field phase and amplitude (the first exponential term), an envelope function (:math:`c`, a Gaussian function here), and a final exponential term.
-These variables can then be used to populate the
+:math:`\frac{i}{2}`, a dipole moment term (:math:`\mu_{10|21}`), an electric field phase and amplitude (the first exponential term), an envelope function (:math:`c`, a Gaussian function here), and a final exponential term which captures the resonance dependence.
-matrix:
+These variables can then be used to populate the matrix:

 .. math::